Computer-Vision-Spring-2024/exVision-BasicToolkit-v2/FullAppWithoutLibrary/TO_DO.md

 - Hybrid images: when you check the "image 01" radio button, the "low-pass" and "high-pass" goes unchecked.
 - Histogram Tabs
     - Openning multiple histogram tabs for the same image
-    - Defining to which image does the tab belong to
+    - Defining to which image does the tab belong to in its title probably

 ## Done: